qinx04/basic-data-analysis/README.md

     ```

 4.  **Open and run the analysis:**
-    You can open the Python script (`your_analysis_script.py` - *you'll need to name your main analysis file*) or a Jupyter Notebook (if you convert your code) to step through the analysis.
+    You can open the Jupyter Notebook to step through the analysis.

-    *Self-correction: Based on the sample output, it looks like this was run in an interactive environment like Jupyter Notebook or an IDE.
-Consider putting your code into a `.py` file or a `.ipynb` notebook and noting that here.*

-    ```python
-    # Example if your code is in a Python script
-    python your_analysis_script.py
-    ```
     *(You will need to ensure the `dean.xlsx` file is in the same directory as your script.)*

 ## 📈 Analysis Walkthrough & Key Findings